Out of the Closet

 “Her memory is bad,” Tommy said to Oliver.
 “She’s going haywire.”

-“My thinking has gone bad.
-I never thought I would get as wacky as I’ve become,” the old woman said.
+The old woman was trimming her fingernails with a pair of scissors.
+“My thinking has gone bad,” she said.
+“I never thought I would get as wacky as I’ve become.”

 When she stood up to make tea she couldn’t straighten up, remaining hunched over.
 She shuffled to the stove, one hand always on something, the back of a chair, the countertop, or a wall, for balance.
 The teacup wobbled in her hand coming back to the table.
-She didn’t spill a drop though, having filled the cup only to the half.
+She didn’t spill a drop though, having filled the cup only to the half mark.

 “I wish my husband was here, but he went somewhere,” Orla said.
 “He hasn’t come back yet.
 I’ve been waiting for him.”